 Together with the Balinese actor-dancer Ni Madé Pujawati and other Balinese colleagues, I have been engaged over the last thirty years in a range of performances and a long-running project to record and document Balinese and Indonesian theatre and television.
 For a selection of the videos, click here.

 With Dr Nick Gray, Ni Madé Pujawati and I are engaged in a project (Matemahan-Transformation) exploring how Balinese presuppositions about the world as ceaselessly transforming express themselves in music and theatre.
+Here is a preview.

 Among the performances, these may be of special interest: